DNnate/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

                 - 🍎interior routing protocols ("myopic") make next hop decisions based only on info related to the next immediate hop
                 - 🍎exterior routing protocols ("far-sighted") make hop decisions based on the entire remaining path (i.e.) vector
                 - **Border Gateway Protocol (BGP)**: an exterior/path vector protocol
         - Routed protocols include Internetwork Package Exchange (IPX) and Internet Protocol (IP)
+        - Network hardware devices, including routers, function at layer 3
     - ❄️**Data Link Layer (2)**
         - Responsible for formatting a packet for transmission
+        - When a message reaches the Data Link layer, it is called a frame
         - Adds the source and destination hardware addresses to the frame
         - Media Access Control (MAC) - (hardware-based) address/AKA NIC address
             - MAC address is a 6-byte (48-bit) binary address written in hex